jeplazas/SmartSensor_M2C/README.md

    2. Check that the first 'output' folder exists before creating the `output/${uniqueId}` folder.
 Create the first 'output' folder if necessary.
    3. Chech that only .xmi files are allowed to load in the application.
     ```

+## Copyright Notice
+Copyright &copy; 2023  Julián Eduardo Plazas.

+    This Source Code Form is subject to the terms of the Mozilla Public
+    License, v.
+2.0.
+If a copy of the MPL was not distributed with this
+    file, You can obtain one at http://mozilla.org/MPL/2.0/.